 My Husband Doesn’t Appreciate Me

-3 Ways to Get More Love on Wife Appreciation Day
+3 Ways to Get More Love and Recognition for All You Do

 When your husband is on the couch watching TV or staring at his phone while you’re doing the zillionth load of laundry, shuttling your kids around for the fifth time that day or putting in long work hours, it can rub you the wrong way.